TheEt1234/libox/api.md

 - hook: a lua function that runs every `n` instructions
 - environment: The values that the sandboxed code can work with
 - string sandbox: when the `__index` field of a string's metatable gets replaced with the sandboxes `string` (basically, a thing to prevent the sandbox from using unsafe string functions through `"":unsafe_function()`)

+## Differences from luac-like sandboxing
+- The basic environment is much more permissive (but still maintains safety)
+- You get limited not by instructions (luacontroller calls them events for some reason??? even if it calls *triggers* events too??? this is so dumb) but by time *by default*
+- You get a traceback *by default*

 ## Utilities
 `libox.get_default_hook(max_time)` - Get the hook function that will terminate the program in `max_time` microseconds